 Type species: Diplodia mutila (Fr.: Fr.)
 Fr.

-Notes: Diplodia was introduced by Montagne (1834) with D. mutila as type species.
-Diplodia is characterized by solitary or clustered, immersed ascomata, clavate, stipitate, bitunicate asci and fusiform, hyaline, thin-walled, smooth, aseptate ascospores.
+Notes: Diplodia is characterised by solitary or clustered, immersed ascomata, clavate, stipitate, bitunicate asci and fusiform, hyaline, thin-walled, smooth, aseptate ascospores.
 Diplodia exhibit two different conidial morphologies.
-In one type, conidia are hyaline and aseptate and turns pale to dark brown and 1-septate on maturity.
+In one type, conidia are hyaline and aseptate and turn pale to dark brown and uniseptate on maturity.
 Pigmentation often occurs late and some species never form dark conidia.
 In the second type, the conidia turn pigmented at an early stage of development even when they are still inside the pycnidia and rarely become septate.
-This character is phylogenetically significant as these two morphological groups form two separate phylogenetic lineages. de Wet et al. (2003) differentiated Diplodia scrobiculata from D. sapinea based on multiple gene genealogies using six protein coding genes and six microsatellite loci.
-Alves et al. (2004) re-studied the type species D. mutila and mentioned that the latter has a “Botryosphaeria stevensii” sexual state.
-The taxonomy and phylogeny of Diplodia have been problematic due to the lack of ex-type culture linked to the holotype of D. mutila.
+This character is phylogenetically significant as these two morphological groups form two separate phylogenetic lineages. de Wet et al. (2002) differentiated Diplodia scrobiculata from D. sapinea based on multiple gene genealogies using six protein coding genes and six it has a “Botryosphaeria stevensii” sexual state.
+The taxonomy and phylogeny of Diplodia have been problematic due to the lack of an ex-type culture linked to the holotype of D. mutila.
 Diplodia species have been largely defined based on host association (Phillips et al. 2008).
 Alves et al. (2014) studied numerous collections of Diplodia obtained from V-shaped cankers and dieback of woody hosts and provided a phylogeny from ITS and TEF-1 sequence data.
 Alves et al. (2014) designated an epitype for Diplodia mutila with related ex-epitype cultures and a neotype for D. fraxini.
-Several authors added new species to Diplodia (Damm and Crous 2008; Ariyawansa et al. 2015; Osorio et al. 2016; Yang et al. 2016; González-Domínguez et al. 2017; Tennakoon et al. 2021) Hyde et al. (2014) provided a backbone tree for 20 Diplodia species using holotype and ex-type sequence data available in GenBank.
+Several authors added new species to Diplodia (Damm et al. 2007, Ariyawansa et al. 2015, Osorio et al. 2016, Yang et al. 2017, González-Domínguez et al. 2017, Tennakoon et al. 2021).
+Hyde et al. (2014) provided a backbone tree for 20 Diplodia species using holotype and ex-type sequence data available in GenBank.
 Diplodia is a distinct genus in Botryosphaeriaceae.
 Reliable molecular markers to delineate species of Diplodia are LSU, SSU for generic level and ITS, TEF and BTUB for species level.
 A combination of ITS and TEF sequence data provide higher phylogenetic resolution to delineate Diplodia species.